 Authors: Victor Christianto

-Comments: 11 Pages.
-This paper has been submitted to Prespacetime Journal for review.
-Your comments are welcome
+Comments: 10 Pages.
+This paper has not been submitted to any journal.
+Comments are welcome.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.